MARS1/pokemon-search-app/readme.md

 # Event Handling

-- Description of event listeners involved
-- Interaction between the DOM and event listeners
+- Click function on `searchBtn`

 # Data Handling

 - Description of data flow
-- How data is fetched and stored
+- Data is fetched using async await
-- Structure of `fetchedData` array
+- Structure of `fetchedData` array is destructured
-- Destructuring of API response
+- Destructuring of API response based on the values required

 # Error Handling

-- Common errors and their handling
-- Example: Handling empty input or no matches found
+- Handling empty input or no matches found
+- Handling invalid input
+- Handling API errors

 # User Interface Considerations

-- How the feature affects the user interface
-- Elements added or changed in the UI
+- Simple input field with a button trigger
+- Display of data in HTML via card

 # Testing

-- Key scenarios to test
-- Expected outcomes for tests
+- No tests yet

 # Conclusion

-- Summary of the feature
-- Final considerations and recommendations for developers implementing the feature
+- Data on Pokemon is fetched from an API by either name or id
+- Pokemon data is rendered in HTML
+- User can search for Pokemon by name or id
+- Additional features could be sorts and filters by types and stats

 ## Javascript